bldl/emplace-spidermonkey/README.md

 ### Step 4 - iterating through the map entries

-  Now that we’ve set up our initial structure and verified our `MapObject`, the next step is to iterate through the entries within the map.
-This allows us to examine each key-value pair to determine if the specified key already exists, which will help us decide whether to update an existing value or insert a new one.
+  Now that we’ve set up our initial structure and verified our `MapObject`, the next step is to iterate through the entries within the `Map`.
+This allows us to examine each `key`-`value` pair to determine if the specified `key` already exists, which will help us decide whether to update an existing `value` or `insert` a new one.
 To achieve this we first have to set up an iteration of the `entries` list.

   __Specification Line:__